WhatsApp Tips and Hidden Features for Indians

 - Toggle it on

-Locked chats do not show message previews in notifications.
-Even if someone picks up your unlocked phone and opens WhatsApp, they will not see these conversations unless they can authenticate with your biometric.
+Locked chats won't show message previews in notifications either.
+If someone picks up your unlocked phone and opens WhatsApp, they won't see those conversations unless they can pass your biometric check.
+Great for private conversations with a partner, financial stuff, medical chats, or anything you'd rather not have on display when someone borrows your phone.

-Two-step verification adds a six-digit PIN to your WhatsApp account.
-If someone tries to register your phone number on a new device (SIM swap attack, social engineering), they will need this PIN in addition to the SMS verification code.
+This adds a six-digit PIN to your account.
+If someone tries registering your phone number on a new device — which happens in SIM swap attacks — they'll need this PIN on top of the SMS code.

 - Set a 6-digit PIN

-This is not optional — it is essential security.
-SIM swap fraud is a real problem in India, and two-step verification is your best defense against someone hijacking your WhatsApp account.
+I'm going to be direct: this isn't optional.
+SIM swap fraud is a real problem in India, and this PIN is your best shot at stopping someone from hijacking your account.

 - Toggle on "Silence unknown callers"